logicallydimp23/react-native-bottom-sheet-js/README.md

 // To open sheet do
 this.bottomSheet.open()

-// Put at the very bottom of the screen file
+// Always put <BottomSheet> at the very bottom of the screen file
 <View>
   {/* Other content here. */}
   <BottomSheet